-- Investment by Deferred Plans: The Trust is a mutual fund trust as defined in the Tax Act.
+Investment byThe Trust is a mutual fund trust as defined in the Tax Act.
 As such, the Units of the Trust are qualified investments for Deferred Plans.
-Provided the Trust qualifies as a mutual fund trust as defined in the Tax Act the Units of the Trust will be qualified investments for Deferred Plans.
-See "Income Tax Considerations" for discussion regarding the qualification of the Trust as a mutual fund trust. - No Transferability: Units will not be transferable except by operation of law (such as the death or bankruptcy of a Unitholder) or in circumstances where the Manager deems it appropriate to do so in its absolute discretion.
+See "Income Tax Considerations" for discussion regarding the qualification of the Trust as a mutual fund trust.

+No Transferability: Units will not be transferable except by operation of law (such as the death or bankruptcy of a Unitholder) or in circumstances where the Manager deems it appropriate to do so in its absolute discretion.
 As well, securities laws will restrict, and may prohibit, transfer of Units.
 Units will not be listed on any stock exchange.
 See "Resale Restrictions".